cocomelonc/bsprishtina-2024-maldev-workshop/README.md

 - Persistence techniques
 - Cryptographic functions in malware development (exclusive)

-Most of the example in this course require a deep understanding of the Python and C/C++ programming languages.
+Most of the examples in this course require an understanding of the Python and C/C++ programming languages.

 Knowledge of assembly language basics is not required but will be an advantage.